 Predation Impact

 Predation can play a role in limiting grouse populations; however, it is more likely that the problem is poor habitat quality that makes birds, their nests, and broods more vulnerable to predation.
 Grouse have evolved behaviors and reproductive strategies to cope with predation, but in highly fragmented landscapes predators may be more efficient in finding grouse and their nests.
 This is particularly true for nest predators such as raccoons, skunks, and opossums.
 In areas with poor habitat quality, such as low stem densities or poor overhead cover, grouse and chicks may be more vulnerable to avian predators such as hawks and owls.
-Large predators, such as coyotes, may be impacting game species on a local scale, but it is unclear whether they are affecting populations in large regions of New York or statewide.
+Large predators, such as coyotes, may be impacting game species on a local scale, but it is unclear whether they are affecting populations across larger regions of New York.

 Grouse Research

-In an effort to answer some of the common questions about grouse populations, DEC coordinates two surveys and collects grouse parts from hunter-killed birds.
+To answer some of the common questions about grouse populations, DEC coordinates two surveys and collects grouse parts from hunter-killed birds.
 The Cooperator Ruffed Grouse Hunting Log asks grouse hunters to record the number of birds flushed per hour of hunting effort.
 The Ruffed Grouse Drumming Survey asks turkey hunters to record all drumming male grouse observed while they are afield during the month of May.
-We hope that, when viewed over time and various spatial scales, both of these surveys will help us identify trends in grouse distribution and abundance.
+We hope that, when viewed over time and various spatial scales, both surveys help us identify trends in grouse distribution and abundance.
 The grouse parts collection allows us to evaluate the age and sex composition of the harvest and estimate recruitment (number of young per adult female) for different regions of the state.
-To learn more or to participate, e-mail us or call (518) 402-8883.
+To learn more or to participate, e-mail us or call (518) 402-8881.

 In 2007, DEC initiated a cooperative research project with SUNY Environmental Science & Forestry to determine fall-winter survival and mortality of ruffed grouse in two areas of New York State with relatively high hunting pressure and different degrees of habitat fragmentation.
 This study was the first assessment of ruffed grouse survival and harvest mortality in New York in more than 50 years.
 We monitored fall-winter survival of 169 radio-marked ruffed grouse at two study areas in New York differing in forest age and composition.
 Fewer than 11% of radio-marked birds were harvested, and seasonal survival was similar at the two study areas in both study years (0.38 and 0.51, 2007-08; 0.48 and 0.48, 2008-09).
 Predation, particularly by raptors, was the largest source of mortality, but locations of predation events were not associated with forest age or configuration within 300 meters.
 We found no evidence to support a reduction in harvest limits, although our harvest estimates may have been biased low.